10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: adolf martinez soler / Shutterstock.com

-Originated in the 1960s, Chevy’s Impala SS is a classic fit for just about everyone.
+Originating in the 1960s, Chevy’s Impala SS is a classic fit for everyone.
 Known for its reliability and affordability, the Impala was only recently discontinued in 2020.
 That means you can still find a lot of parts for it.

 The mid- ‘90s were a good time for the Impala SS.
-Outfitted with a beefy V8 engine, the Impala SS gives off an impressive performance.
+Outfitted with a beefy V8 engine, the Impala SS performs impressively.
 There is 260 hp and 330 lb-ft of torque on tap, which is more than enough.
 The four-speed automatic transmission gives smooth gear shifts.
-Its exterior is characterized by angular lines, but inside, you get plenty of space for cargo and passengers alike.
+Angular lines characterize its exterior, but you get plenty of space for cargo and passengers inside.

 The Impala SS isn’t a super cheap classic, but if you find something in good condition with low miles, you could get a price between $20,000 and $40,000.